What options do small businesses have concerning setting up a small business call center?

 #5 Ensure proper monitoring (and adjust accordingly)

-Setting up a new call center is a somewhat difficult process that rarely goes perfectly, so don’t worry if you encounter a few bumps on the road.
+Setting up a new call center small business department is a somewhat difficult process that rarely goes perfectly, so don’t worry if you encounter a few bumps on the road.
 Your goal is to mitigate issues as they occur rather than avoid them.
 Normally, a call center software vendor provides support all the way through implementation, so you could use this help.

 There’s also a lot you can do yourself to make a transitional period as smooth as possible.
 This includes monitoring live calls of your agents for coaching purposes, analyzing call center data in order to detect possible hardships your agents encounter, etc. All this information is very helpful as it shows a complete picture and detects areas of improvement.

 The first two weeks are the hardest, so be prepared to face difficulties.
 Most importantly, remember that the real magic happens after the adaptation period; that’s when you’ll see the first results.